 Bringing this data together in a timely manner under a common identifier that allows for different datasets to be merged to expose insights in the data remains challenging.
 Some B2B marketers leverage newly available third-party measurement and analytics platforms to help solve the issue of fragmentation, others opt to build an in-house solution and leverage a third-party vendor to help with identity (e.g. Dun & Bradstreet’s DUNS numbers to identify accounts).

-The ability to bring together known and anonymous data from a CRM system, web data, ad server data, and third party data-sets in a privacy-responsible way is one of the most effective, yet challenging, ways for B2B marketers to understand how current and prospective customers are engaging with them and provide valuable insights into how the marketing and sales cycle can be optimized.
+The ability to bring together known and encrypted data from a CRM system, web data, ad server data, and third party data-sets in a privacy-responsible way is one of the most effective, yet challenging, ways for B2B marketers to understand how current and prospective customers are engaging with them and provide valuable insights into how the marketing and sales cycle can be optimized.
 Solving the issue of fragmentation and leveraging the resulting insights is one of the most valuable areas a B2B marketer can invest in.
 This also clears the path for holistic measurement, which we’ll talk about next.

 Challenge #3: Measurement